na-na-hi/renget/archive/smgenskins.md

 			 - Demonic
 			 - Thanatoast *(Despite being the same size as most, the toast-slices don't bend / flap at all, and during Ult he completely obscures his own targetter, making for a severe Skin Disadvantage)*

-   - Jack o Lntern periodically laughs - gives away position
+   - Jack 'o Lantern Thanatos periodically laughs quite loudly for no reason whatsoever, which can and will give away your position.
+Disadvantage.

  - The Morrigan
-   - Pale Raven Morrigan
+   - Much like Loki's Invisibility, The Morrigan has varying levels of skin advantage / disadvantage based on which skin she uses, due to the sound cue being much longer / louder or shorter / quieter.
-   - Rav3n The Morrigan
+       - Pale Raven / Rav3n / Soothsayer Morrigan are all banned at an SPL level, due to their much quieter SFX
-   - Soothsayer Morrigan
+       - Woodland Rogue has extremely loud + lond SFX, giving a notable skin disadvantage.

  - Thor
    - \